SS Argyllshire: Subsequent voyages

-Toward the end of July 1913, Argylllshire again loaded meat at Broadmount.
+Toward the end of July 1913, Argyllshire again loaded meat at Broadmount.
 There was other cargo for her from Rockhampton; including wool, hides, and tallow; but it was feared that if she loaded too much cargo at Broadmount, her draught might be too deep for her to return down the Fitzroy River without grounding.
 Accordingly, lighters took the wool, hides, and tallow downriver to Port Alma; where their cargo was transhipped to Argyllshire after she left Broadmount.
 She left Brisbane on 12 August with cargo including eight crates of Queensland cheese to be shown at a dairy exhibition in the Royal Agricultural Hall in London.
 She left Sydney on 19 August having loaded meat; hides; butter; tallow; ore; and gold.
 She called at Melbourne and Port Adelaide, where she left on 26 August.
 She reached London on 30 September.

 Argyllshires final peacetime voyage left Liverpool on 24 May 1914.
 She called at Cape Town, Adelaide, Melbourne, and Sydney, and reached Brisbane on 19 July.
 Nine stowaways from Sydney had been found aboard, and on 20 July all of them pleaded guilty at South Brisbane Police Court.
 On 22 July, the ship left Brisbane to load cargo for her return voyage to England.
 She loaded at Townsville; Port Alma; and Gladstone; returned to Brisbane on 12 August; and reached Sydney on 18 August.